 Johnsonville Village, Connecticut

 In 1965, Raymond Schmitt, the owner of a controversial aerospace equipment manufacturing company, purchased the Neptune Mill, the Johnson homestead, and the 62 acres of land the town was built on.
 Schmitt planned to transform the milling town into a Victorian-era tourist attraction.
-Older and Victorian-style buildings were purchased from surrounding towns and transported to Johnsonville to further develop and create the site.
+Older and Victorian-style buildings were purchased from surrounding towns and transported to Johnsonville to develop further and create the site.

 A stable chapel, general store, bank, and a schoolhouse were added to the town, but in 1972, a fire started by a lightning strike at the Neptune Mill destroyed the historic structure.
 In 1993, Billy Joel’s “River of Dreams” music video was filmed in Johnsonville.